Skyn Elite Non-Latex Condoms

 What brands make polyisoprene condoms?

 SKYN is the most popular brand of polyisoprene condoms.
-Striving to cater to everyone’s needs, SKYN condoms come in multiple sizes and types.
+Striving to cater to everyone’s needs, SKYN latex free condoms come in multiple sizes and types.

 The brand’s regular size has a nominal width of 53mm and 180mm of length.
-In this category, you can find the SKYN Original condoms, SKYN Elite condoms which are ultra thin, as well as textured condoms.
-A large size with a nominal width of 56mm and a length of 200mm is also available from the brand.
+In this category, you can find SKYN Original condoms, SKYN Elite condoms, which are ultra thin; as well as SKYN Ribbed and Dotted condoms.
+A large size condom with a nominal width of 56mm and a length of 200mm is also available from the brand.

-Durex is another brand that makes polyisoprene condoms.
+Durex is another brand that makes polyisoprene, latex-free condoms.
 However, the choices are limited.
 Durex Real Feel condoms have a nominal width of 56mm and are 205mm long.

 Synthetic resin condoms